testcase/pysndlib/docs/source/basic_usage.rst

-Lastly and example that demonstrates defining functions that can be called in Sound context that uses finalize to plot the output file after the reverb has been applied
+Lastly an example that demonstrates defining functions that can be called in Sound context that uses finalize to plot the output file after the reverb has been applied

 ::